in28minutes/in28minutes.github.io/_posts/2017-12-03-spring-boot-and-h2-an-inmemory-database.md

 spring.jpa.database-platform=org.hibernate.dialect.H2Dialect
 ```

-It knows that you are using an inmemory database H2 and It knows the default url if you don’t provide one.
+It knows that you are using an inmemory database H2 and it uses the default url if you don’t provide one.

 ### Q :  Where is the database connection info specified?
 How does it know to automatically connect to H2?